-Botanically, the fruit belongs to the family of Cucurbitaceae, in the genus: citrullus, and is related to the other same family members such as cantaloupe, squash, and pumpkin that run as vines on the ground surface.
-It is widely grown across many tropical countries where it is one of the major commercial fruit crops.
+Botanically, the fruit belongs to the family of Cucurbitaceae, in the genus: Citrullus, and is related to the other same family members such as cantaloupe, squash, and pumpkin that run as vines on the soil.
+It is widely grown in many tropical countries where it is one of the major commercial fruit crops.

 Botanical name: Citrullus lanatus.

-Watermelon was originated from southern African countries and from where it spread to rest of the tropical and subtropical regions.
-After a couple of weeks of seedling, plant bears many yellow flowers that may require honeybees for pollination.
+Watermelon is native to Southern African countries from where it spread to the rest of the tropical and subtropical world.
+After a couple of weeks of seedling, the plant bears many yellow flowers that may require honeybees for pollination.

-Externally, the fruit features smooth, deep green or yellow color thick exterior rind with light-green or gray colored vertical stripes all over its outer surface.
-Internally, its flesh is juicy, pink, red, or yellow with numerous small black seeds embedded in the middle-third portion of the flesh.
+The fruit features a smooth, thick, green, or yellow rind with light-green, or gray vertical stripes, adorning its surface.
+Internally, the flesh is juicy that comes in different colors like pink, red, or yellow, depending upon the cultivar type.
+Numerous small, black seeds are embedded in the middle-third portion of the flesh, near its core.

-Watermelon has neutral flavor, and its taste somewhat described as plain-sweet water (light sugar syrup).
+Watermelon has a neutral flavor, and its taste is somewhat described as plain-sweet water (light sugar syrup).
 Its flesh is soft yet crunchy unlike soft, creamy texture of muskmelons.

-Rich in electrolytes and water content, melons are nature's gift to beat tropical summer thirst.
+Rich in electrolytes and water content, melons are nature's gift to beat the tropical summer thirst.

-Watermelons are very low in calories (just 30 calories per 100 g) and carry minimal fats.
-Nonetheless, they plentiful in numerous health promoting phyto-nutrients and anti-oxidants essential for optimum health.
+Watermelons are very low in calories (just 30 calories per 100 g) and carry negligible amounts of fats.
+Nonetheless, they plentiful in numerous health promoting phytonutrients and antioxidants essential for optimum health.

 Watermelon is an excellent source of carotenoid pigment, lycopene and indeed, superior to raw red tomato.
 100 g of fresh melon provides 4532 µg lycopene, whereas this value only 2573 µg for tomatoes.
-Studies suggest that lycopene offer certain protection to skin against harmful UV rays.
+Studies suggest that lycopene offers protection to the skin against harmful UV rays.

 Watermelon fruit is a good source of potassium; Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
 It, thus, offers protection against stroke and coronary heart diseases.

 Furthermore, it contains a good amount of vitamin-B6 (pyridoxine), thiamin (vitamin B-1), vitamin-C, and manganese.
 Consumption of foods rich in vitamin-C helps the body develop resistance against infectious agents and scavenge harmful oxygen-free radicals.
-Manganese is used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.
+The human body uses manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.

 Total measured antioxidant strength (ORAC value) of watermelon is 142 µmol TE/100 g.

-Although watermelons can be grown in all the seasons under tropical environments, they are at their best during summer months.
+Although watermelons can be grown in all seasons in tropical environments, they are at their best during the summer months.
 In the markets, try to buy organically grown melons since they are richer in taste and nutrients.

-Oftentimes, it is difficult to judge ripeness and taste without checking a wedge section of the melon.
-Look for one that is heavy for its size featuring rind that is relatively smooth, neither overly shiny nor overly dull, without any cuts or bruises on its surface which might have occurred during transportation.
+Oftentimes, it is hard to judge ripeness and taste without checking a wedge section of the melon.
+Look for one that is heavy for its size, featuring a rind that is relatively smooth, neither overly shiny nor overly dull, without any cuts or bruises on its surface that might have occurred during transportation.

-Once at home, place the fruit in cool, well-ventilated place.
-The cut sections, however, should be kept inside the refrigerator.
+Once at home, place the fruit in a cool, well-ventilated place.
+The cut sections, however, should be kept in the refrigerator.

-Wash the whole melon in cold running water; one can also otherwise wash it with wet cloth to remove any surface dirt and insecticide/fungicide residues.
+Wash the whole melon in cold running water.
+You can also give a wet cloth mop to remove any surface dirt and insecticide/fungicide residues.